 View our introductory YouTube video on the Migration Mapping Tool

 EFSA's Bird Flu Radar

-Based on the data on distributions and movements shown in the Migration Mapping Tool, combined with data on Highly Pathogenic Avian Influenza (HPAI) outbreaks available from EMPRES-i, we have now developed an Early Warning System for HPAI outbreaks in wild birds.
-This is a prototype tool which is under constant development and will be further expanded in the future.
+Based on the data on distributions and movements shown in the Migration Mapping Tool, combined with data on Highly Pathogenic Avian Influenza (HPAI) outbreaks available from ADIS, we have now developed an Early Warning System for HPAI outbreaks in wild birds.
+This tool is under constant development and will be further expanded in the future.

 Acknowledgements and copyright

 Full acknowledgements and copyright information is available here.

 Disclaimer: EFSA’s Bird Flu Radar was produced and adopted by Sovon, ICO, BTO, EuroBirdPortal and Ausvet Europe in the context of a contract with the European Food Safety Authority (EFSA), awarded following a public procurement procedure.
 It aims at informing stakeholders on the probability of highly pathogenic avian influenza outbreaks occurring in the EU, based on the output of spatiotemporal risk models.
 The information reflects the state of knowledge available on the date of dispatch.
 EFSA cannot be held liable for any errors, inaccuracies or inconsistencies with regard to text and/or data contained therein.
 Therefore, EFSA accepts no responsibility or liability arising out of, or in connection with the information provided.
 The present document is not to be considered an output adopted by EFSA.,